Air Purifier Buying Guide

 lets you know when to change the filter, and handles or casters are important

-if you plan on moving your air purifier around a lot.
+if you plan on moving your air purifier frequently.
+What about audible reminders, LCD screens, or

 experiences of past customers deserve consideration in your